Hesperocyparis macrocarpa: Cultivation

 Monterey cypress has been widely cultivated away from its native range, both elsewhere along the California coast, and in other areas with similar cool summer, mild winter oceanic climates.
+It was very early cultivated in the United Kingdom.
+In 1846 Karl Hartweg sent the Royal Horticultural Society seeds along with a report on his journeys in California.
 It is a popular private garden and public landscape tree in California.
 It is so widely planted in Golden Gate Park that the silhouette of the tree is sometimes printed as a symbol of the park.

 When planted in areas with hot summers, for example in interior California away from the coastal fog belt, Monterey cypress has proved highly susceptible to cypress canker, caused by the fungus Seiridium cardinale, and rarely survives more than a few years.
 This disease is not a problem where summers are cool.

 The foliage is slightly toxic to livestock and can cause miscarriages in cattle.
 Sawn logs are used by many craftspeople, some boat builders and small manufacturers, as a furniture structural material and a decorative wood because of its fine colours, though it must be preserved carefully to prevent the wood from splitting.
 It is also a fast, hot burning, albeit sparky (therefore not suited to open fires), firewood.

 In Australasia

-In Australia and New Zealand, Monterey cypress is most frequently grown as a windbreak tree on farms, usually in rows or shelter belts.
-It is also planted in New Zealand as an ornamental tree and, occasionally, as a timber tree.
+In Australia and New Zealand, where the tree is simply called macrocarpa, the tree and its cultivars are frequently grown as a windbreak tree on farms, usually in rows or shelter belts.
+The species is also planted in New Zealand as an ornamental tree and, occasionally, as a timber tree.
 There, finding more favorable growing conditions than in its native range, and in the absence of many native pathogens, it often grows much larger, with trees recorded at over 40 m tall and 3 m in trunk diameter.
-One specimen – with a trunk diameter of more than 4.6 m – is considered to be perhaps the largest in the world.
-The timber of Monterey cypress was used for fence posts on New Zealand farms before electric fencing became popular.
+One specimen – with a trunk diameter of more than 4.6 m – is considered to be the largest recorded single-stemmed specimen in the world.
+Macrocarpa timber was used for fence posts on New Zealand farms before electric fencing became popular.
+In Australia, untreated Macrocarpa cladding is used for its self-preserving qualities in sustainable housing projects of Tasmanian architect Jiri Lev.

 Cultivars

 A number of cultivars have been selected for garden use, including Goldcrest, with yellow-green, semi-juvenile foliage (with spreading scale-leaf tips) and Lutea with yellow-green foliage.
 Goldcrest has gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

-Monterey cypress is one of the parents of the fast-growing cultivated hybrid Leyland cypress, Cupressus × Leylandii, the other parent being Nootka cypress, Callitropsis nootkatensis.
+Monterey cypress is one of the parents of the fast-growing cultivated hybrid Leyland cypress, Cupressus × Leylandii, the other parent being Nootka cypress (Callitropsis nootkatensis).

-Cupressus macrocarpa cultivars grown in New Zealand are:
+Hesperocyparis macrocarpa cultivars grown in New Zealand are: